 A. Short-term Refinance (ST)

-NABARD provides by way of refinance, loans and advances repayable on demand or on the expiry of fixed periods not exceeding 12 months, to Cooperative Banks and Regional Rural Banks for production, marketing and procurement activities.
+NABARD provides Co-operative Banks and Regional Rural Banks loans and advances, repayable on demand or on the expiry of fixed periods not exceeding 12 months, by way of refinance for production, marketing and procurement activities.
 The basic objective of short-term refinance provision is to supplement the resources of banks and to improve credit flow at the ground level.
 These activities include:

-- Short Term refinance for Seasonal Agriculture Operations –ST(SAO)- Concessional refinance is available under this product to State Cooperative Banks and RRBs through STCRCF (Short Term Cooperative Rural Credit Fund) and STRRBF (Short Term Regional Rural Bank (Refinance) fund) respectively, received from RBI, from the shortfall of the Priority Sector Lending of Scheduled Commercial Banks.
+- Short Term refinance for Seasonal Agriculture Operations - ST(SAO): Under this product, concessional refinance is available to State Cooperative Banks and RRBs through STCRCF (Short Term Cooperative Rural Credit Fund) and STRRBF (Short Term Regional Rural Bank (Refinance) fund) respectively, received from RBI, from the shortfall of the Priority Sector Lending of Scheduled Commercial Banks.

 From 2020-21 SFBs are also eligible to avail refinance under additional ST(SAO).

-- ST(Others)- Short-term refinance to State Co-operative Banks , Regional Rural Banks and Small Finance Banks, for purposes other than seasonal agricultural operations such as rural marketing, fisheries sector, working capital for MSME, social infrastructure projects, etc. Refinance is also extended to StCBs in respect of advances made to State and Apex Level Agencies engaged in wholesale procurement, stocking and distribution of fertilizers/ agricultural inputs, financing Bonafide Commercial or Trade transactions.
+Under this scheme, short-term refinance is provided to State Co-operative Banks, Regional Rural Banks and Small Finance Banks, for purposes other than seasonal agricultural operations such as rural marketing, fisheries sector, workingcapital for MSME, social infrastructure projects, etc. Refinance is also extended to StCBs in respect to advances made to State and Apex Level Agencies engaged in wholesale procurement, stocking and distribution of fertilizers/ agricultural inputs, financing Bonafide Commercial or Trade transactions.